vollmerm/simplescheme.js/README.markdown

 The built-in functions are fairly limited.
 The standards (cons, car, cdr, if, +, -, =, quote, etc) _are_ implemented, as well as lambda functions.

 Currently there is no error checking.
 Numbers are the only supported type.
 Single-quote shortcut for quotes and (define (f x)) syntax for functions are both not implemented.
 No tail recursion, no call.
-Also it's probably buggy.
-Sounds great, right?
+Also it's buggy.
+No refunds.

 Extending
 ---------